Updating And Ranking The 50 Greatest NFL Players Of All-Time

 Teams: Green Bay Packers

-Notable accolades: 1x Super Bowl Champion; 1x Super Bowl MVP; 4x MVP; 4x First Team All-Pro; 2x Second-Team All-Pro; 10x Pro Bowl
+Notable accolades: 1x Super Bowl Champion; 1x Super Bowl MVP; 4x MVP; 4x First-Team All-Pro; Second-Team All-Pro; 10x Pro Bowl, NFL 2010s All-Decade Team

 Despite the bitterness surrounding him and the Packers, Aaron Rodgers is arguably the most talented quarterback to ever play the game by arm talent alone.
 He holds the all-time season passer rating record with 122.5, and holds the NFL’s all-time lowest career interception percentage (1.4%).
-He’s ridden both efficiency and talent to all-time statistical highs, and an MVP-level performance in 2020 is nothing to sneeze at.
+He’s ridden both efficiency and talent to all-time statistical highs, and an MVP-level performance in 2020 and 2021 is nothing to sneeze at.

 33. Dick Lane